“In the end, there are only a few things, really: love and hate, empathy and indifference.”

 I continued the snapping, thinking one’s departure from this world would not be so bad up here in this beautiful, eerie isolation with the clouds turning golden in the western sky, the wind picking up, singing its own song.
 I turned from the window.
 Jay and Enesa were there with me, sitting round the kitchen table, Enesa’s elbows on its wooden surface, chin resting in her palms, listening to Jay fingerpick his guitar.
 She never turned around.
 Jay looked at me from under his lashes, not moving his head.

 “I know, now, you were behind the donations,” I told him.
-We had been able to transport a few stallions back to their home stable, although to what future was uncertain; we never got the mares.
+We had been able to transport a few stallions back to their home stable, although to what future was uncertain; we never got most of the mares.
 They, along with the rest, remained lost.
 One stallion, Tulipan Caprice, was headed to the states, a token of gratitude, too precious to be bought, only meant to be given and received.
 Again, possible because of Jay.

 “You think when I made it I lost everything else?”

 “No, no . . . not you.”
 A surge of emotion tightened my throat, and I turned my face away, gazing out the window.
 “I’ve always loved you in my own way, you know,” I continued.
 “Loved that you didn’t turn . . . that you didn’t see just a girl or a pirate, but a sailor out on the open sea.
 That you gave me a gift from the kingdom you built with your own heart and mind.”
 I paused, looking back at him.
 “The kingdom of Yellowbird.”
 I smiled at my joke.
 “You think I don’t understand your generosity?”